PRE-SURGERY SCAN UPLOADED

 SET UP & REGISTRATION

 The operating tools are equipped with spatial markers – dynamic reference frames (DRFs) – and undergo a quick calibration process to ensure accurate coverage and tracking throughout the surgery.
-This set up is significantly shorter than other available navigation systems – a matter of seconds versus minutes.
+This setup is a matter of seconds.

 Once the patient is prepped and the target anatomy is exposed, the 3D camera captures a surface scan.
-A registration process is then performed so that the surgeon can verify the CT data is accurately matched to the surface data.
-The system can take 3D scans continuously and update the registration in a few seconds, if necessary, with a click of a button.
+A registration process is then performed so that the surgeon can verify that the CT data is accurately matched to the surface data.
+The system can take a 3D scan on-demand and update the registration in a few seconds, if necessary, with a click of a button.

 NAVIGATION & IMPLANT INSERTION

-The 3D camera tracks the movement of the spine reference DRF (which is rigidly attached to the patient’s anatomy and the movement of the surgical tools.
-Using the PathKeeper software, it corrects the anatomical map multiple times per second to accurately reflect the operative field.
+The 3D camera tracks the movement of the spine reference DRF (which is rigidly attached to the patient’s anatomy) and the surgical tools.
+The PathKeeper software reflects the operative field accurately throughout the procedure.
 The system is uniquely capable of segmenting the spine to individual vertebrae and registering each vertebra individually.
-Ergo, it can later update the registration for each vertebra on-demand by a click of a button, independently and in a matter of seconds, compensating for the effect of spinal movement due to surgical work (e.g. cage insertion, retraction, etc.).
+Ergo, it can later update the registration for each vertebra on-demand by a click of a button, independently and in a matter of seconds, compensating for the effect of spinal movement due to surgical actions (e.g. cage insertion, retraction, etc.).
 Furthermore, the system uses NIR light which is unhindered by the surgical illumination and does not interfere with the surgeon’s work.

-The navigation system guides the surgeon throughout the procedure and provides real-time feedback on the location and trajectory of the surgical tools.
-Once the location of the pedicle screw has been pre-planned, the system generates a superimposed image of the planned placement on the CT scan and guides the physician to align the navigated screw on the preoperatively planned one.
+The navigation system guides the surgeon throughout the procedure and provides continuous feedback on the location and trajectory of the surgical tools.
+Once the location of the pedicle screw has been pre-planned, the system generates a superimposed image of the planned placement on the CT scan and guides the physician to align the navigated tools and screws on the preoperatively planned one.